cybertraining-dsc/su21-reu-372/project/index.md

 ## 4. Results

+- [ ] introduction paragraph missing
+- [ ] all figure numbers need to be updated

 ![Figure 0](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/wordCloudObject.png)

 **Figure xyz:** caption missing

-The figure is an example of a word cloud object and represent the difference words found in our dataset and the size of the words means the frequency of the given words in the document.
+The Figure ??? is an example of a word cloud object and represent the difference words found in our dataset and the size of the words means the frequency of the given words in the document.
 Meaning that the size of the words is proportional to the frequency of its used.

 ![Figure 1](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/IntertopicDistanceMap.png)

 **Figure xyz:** caption missing

+- [ ] Figure 1. is not a complete sentence

 Figure 1.
 The following Intertopic Distance Map is a two-dimensional space filled with circles representing the proportional number of words that belongs to each topic making the distance to each other represent the relation between the topics, meaning that topics that are closer together have more words in common.
 For instance, in topic 1 we observed word like hypothyroidism, Morgan, symptoms after a small search we were able to find that Morgan is a well-known writer that presented thyroiditis symptoms after giving birth which is something that happen to some women’s and then recover after a couple of months, however this increments the risk of developing the syndrome later in their lives [11].
 On topic 4 we see words like food, levothyroxine, liothyronine, selenium and dietary. the relationship between these words is symptom control, symptoms relive, some natural remedies and supplements [12,8].